Kenneth Farrington: Career

-Emmerdale (2004–2006)

 In 2004, Farrington joined the ITV soap opera Emmerdale, playing the character Tom King.
 After three years in the role, he announced his departure on 8 August 2006.
 Speaking about his decision to quit the show, Farrington said: "I originally came to Emmerdale for just six months and I have ended up staying for three years.
 Even during my 25 years at Coronation Street, two years at a time was my longest stint.
 I have thoroughly enjoyed my time at Emmerdale but feel it is time to move on."

 Emmerdale series producer Kathleen Beedles said: "Ken has been an asset to the show and will be greatly missed but his exit storyline is going to be extremely dramatic and memorable for viewers, which we're very excited about."
-Farrington was written out in dramatic fashion in an episode which aired on Christmas Day 2006 which saw his character being pushed to his death from a bedroom window by Carl King.
+Farrington's exit scenes aired on Christmas Day 2006, as his character is pushed to his death from a bedroom window in a major whodunnit storyline.

+After leaving Emmerdale, Farrington appeared in an episode of daytime medical drama Doctors as "self-made builder-turned-property developer" Brian Meeson.
+Farrington previously appeared in Doctors in 2000.

+Personal life

+He was married to actress Patricia Heneghan from 1961 to 1981; they have three children.